-- VISION The Redevelopment Area must be envisioned as an extension of the downtown environment.
+- VISION: The Redevelopment Area must be envisioned as an extension of the downtown environment.
 The area must be redeveloped to have more than the nine hour business life that downtown now experiences.
-Mixed-use development should be encouraged in the area along with design features to add life. - ATHLETIC COMPLEX BASEBALL STADIUM Building on the energy of the A Baseball Stadium is proposed south of the new-state office building, and the Aadjacent to the stadium will be surface parking, a mulitfacility athletic complex is proposed.
-The initial component added to the complex will be a two rink skating facility, with room for future expansion of an arena or other uses.
+Mixed-use development should be encouraged in the area along with design features to add life. - ATHLETIC COMPLEX: Building on the energy Baseball Stadium south of the state office building, and the adjacent surface parking, a multi-facility athletic complex is proposed.
+The initial component added to the complex will be a two rink skating facility, with room for future expansion of an arena and other uses.
 Additional sports or athletic uses should be pursued on surrounding blocks.
-The complex stadium will be used to attract development, increase entertainment, and create a sense of neighborhood.
+The complex will be used to attract development, increase entertainment, and create a sense of neighborhood.